 With the second-fastest growing rate of overweight and obese children in the nation, Colorado has a critical need to make our school environment as healthy as possible and parents are an essential, but often overlooked, partner in making this successful.
 Targeting parents of school-aged children advances the family-school partnership model by empowering parents to bring insight, new ideas and leadership to the planning and implementation process around school health.

-Every spring Colorado AFHK honors members of our Parent Network with "Parents are the Power" Healthy School Hero Awards.
-Nominated by their school communities, these heroes demonstrate exceptional dedication and service towards the vision, mission and goals of Action for Healthy Kids through volunteer work in their schools.
+Every spring Colorado AFHK honors members of our Parent Network who have helped transform their school's culture around health with "Parents are the Power" Healthy School Hero Awards.
+Nominated by their school communities, these parents have demonstrated exceptional dedication and service towards the vision, mission and goals of Action for Healthy Kids through volunteer work in their schools.
+Award winners each receive a $500 health and wellness grant for their school.

 Parent Advocate Program

-The Colorado AFHK Parent Advocate Program is in its third year and is recruiting parents for 2013-2014 and 2014-2015.
-Selected parents receive leadership training, coaching, funding assistance and resources to build school wellness teams and help develop school health plans.
+The Colorado AFHK Parent Advocate Program is in its fourth year and is recruiting parents for 2014-2015.
+Selected parents receive leadership training, coaching, funding assistance and resources to build school health teams and develop school health projects.
 Parent projects can focus on improving nutrition, increasing physical activity or both, such as:

 • Healthy and active classroom parties and family events